Carolyn-45/ATM-Transactions/README.md

 2. Since withdrawals are the most common transaction type, the bank should ensure that cash replenishment cycles are done regularly so that ATMs are well-stocked with cash to meet customer demands.
 3. It is very clear that the peak transaction hours are between 4pm and 6pm.
-Therefore, DataKliq Bank should ensure high ATM availability during these busy periods to meet customer demand.
+Therefore, DataKliq Bank should ensure high ATM availability during these busy periods to meet customer demand, especially in areas with high students traffic.
 This can be possible through the utilization of real-time monitoring systems to track the status of the ATMs continuously.
 This would then allow the Bank to respond to any malfunctions or issues that may arise during the peak hours.
 4. Kano and Lagos states report the lowest transaction frequencies.
 Hence, the Bank should conduct targeted marketing or promotional